dangkhoi88x/AWS-fcj/content/1-Worklog/1.10-Week10/_index.md

 - **Complete code and integrate** all designed AWS services.
 - **Perform testing and optimization** of system performance.
 - **Prepare demo** and video presentation of main system features.
+- **Final review** of all documents, reports, and proposal.
+- **Complete presentation slides** and prepare final presentation content.
+- **Summarize the entire program** and evaluate achieved results.

 **Time Period:** December 1, 2025 - December 7, 2025